Coarc Board of Directors | About Coarc

 Denise Barry, Ed.D resides in East Chatham.
 Dr. Barry retired as of June 2011 after forty years of teaching Special Education in the Hudson City School District.
 She had a separate “summer career”, having spent twenty-eight years as a teacher and/or administrator in local correctional facilities.
 Active in the community, she was a Jefferson Award Medalist for volunteerism in the Capital District in 2010.
 She is a member of the Board of Directors of Catholic Charities for Columbia/Greene Counties and Outreach Coordinator at St. James Church in Chatham.
 Dr. Barry is the longest, continuously serving member of Coarc’s Board of Directors, having joined the Board in 1972.

 Mary Blass resides in East Chatham.
 In 1967, Ms. Blass, along with her husband, became a New York State Certified Family Care Provider and provided residential services to developmentally disabled individuals ranging from adolescents to geriatrics until her retirement in 2005.
 She is past President, Vice‑President and Secretary of the Coarc Board.
-Ms. Blass joined the Coarc Board in June of l996.
+Ms. Blass joined the Coarc Board in June of l996 and is currently Secretary.

 John W. Craft resides in Ghent with his wife Joanne and two children.
 Mr. Craft has over thirty-five years of manufacturing experience, including Plant and Supply Chain Management.
 He currently is the Director of Global Supply Chain for Power and Composite Technologies in Amsterdam, NY, overseeing operations in Hungary, China, and the United States.
 His other interests and affiliations include Director and Assistant Fair Manager of the Columbia County Agricultural Society, President of New York Fair Managers Association, member of American Production and Inventory Control Society and member of Lean Manufacturing Users Network.
 He has previously served as the Race Secretary of the New York State County Fair Harness Horse Racing, Board member of the Work Force Investment Board of Columbia and Greene Counties, Chairperson of Continuous/Quality Improvement Committee of the Workforce Investment Board, President of the Board of Directors of Cornell Cooperative Extension, member of the Columbia County Chamber of Commerce, founding Board member and Treasurer of Capital Region CSR Association and basketball coach for Taconic Hills Youth Program.
 Mr. Craft joined the Coarc Board in June of 2013.

 Annette (Mickey) Dennis resides in Spencertown with her husband and daughter who is developmentally and speech delayed.
 Mrs. Dennis is employed at the Chatham pediatric office of Dr. Lawrence Greitzer as a registered nurse.
 She is the Director of Religious Education (pre-K through 6th grade) at St James Church, Chatham.
-Ms. Dennis joined the Coarc Board in June of 1989 and is currently President.
+Ms. Dennis joined the Coarc Board in June of 1989.

 Mary Ann Harris resides in Ghent with her husband David.
 She is the parent of a son Mark who has Down Syndrome.
 Mark lives in Chatham with his wife in a Coarc supportive apartment.
 Mrs. Harris retired from the medical field as Kaiser’s Office Manager/Administrator.
 She currently is the Office Manager for David Harris Electrical Contracting Inc. and works in the offices of Ghent Wood Products and Meltz Lumber Co.
 She has been active with The Challenger baseball league.
-Ms. Harris joined the Coarc Board in June of 1999.
+Ms. Harris joined the Coarc Board in June of 1999 and is currently treasurer.

 Donna Knight lives in Canaan with her husband Jeff and three children, one of whom has Cerebral Palsy and developmental delays.
 She is a graduate of Springfield College and for eleven years she was the IS Manager for Country Curtains.
 For the past ten years she has been a parent advocate for the Committee on Special Education for the Chatham Central School District.
 She served on the Canaan Planning Board from 1996-2008.
 Ms. Knight currently volunteers for the Adams Point Beach Association and the Ghent Playhouse.
 She is a parishioner of St. James Church in Chatham.
 Mrs. Knight joined the Coarc Board in June of 2009.